-After living for years in Ethiopia as a "stranger" and being welcomed graciously and generously, I am currently researching how Nonwestern practices of hospitality can revitalize the Western church's fellowship and outreach in the midst of the "loneliness epidemic."
+After living for years in Ethiopia as a "stranger" and being welcomed graciously and generously, I did my PhD research on how Non-Western practices of hospitality can revitalize the Western church's fellowship and outreach in the midst of the "loneliness epidemic."